 - Click "✗ Incorrect".

-- A feedback form expands with two fields: Your ECCN (the correct code you believe applies) and Your Justification (your regulatory reasoning).
+- A feedback form expands with two fields: Your ECCN (the correct code you believe applies) and Your Justification (your regulatory reasoning — minimum 15 words).

 - Click "Submit".